 What couplr Does

-couplr creates matched pairs from two groups of observations.
-Given a “left” group (e.g., treatment) and a “right” group (e.g., control), it finds the best one-to-one pairing based on similarity across variables you specify.
+couplr creates matched samples from two groups of observations.
+Given a “left” group (e.g., treatment) and a “right” group (e.g., control), it finds optimal pairings based on similarity across variables you specify. couplr supports both one-to-one matching (each treatment unit paired with one control) and full matching (variable-ratio groups where every unit is assigned).

 Common use cases: